 Hope Farms is a critical component in achieving Recipe for Success Foundation’s mission to change the way children understand, appreciate and eat their food and to mobilize the community to provide healthier diets for children.

 The organization focuses on recruiting U.S. Veterans as farmer trainees.
 In addition to sustainable horticulture, their training includes college-level courses in financial literacy, accounting, banking and business planning to create and support new entrepreneurs as they establish and grow their own enterprises.

 Hope Farms also hosts field trips for students to observe and participate in planting, cultivation, harvesting and preparation of fresh food and operates a full schedule of community events to celebrate local food and shared meals.

 THE NEXT BIG COMMUNITY EVENT COMING UP?
-Earth Day weekend (April 21–22), with free family events on Saturday (farm tours, arts and crafts, cooking classes, yoga, storytime, etc.) and a “Chefs in the Field” dinner on Sunday night at 6.30pm with Peter Garcia, Greg Martin and Ryan Pera.
+Earth Day weekend (April 21–22), with free family events on Saturday (farm tours, arts and crafts, cooking classes, yoga, storytime, etc.) and a “Chefs in the Field” dinner on Sunday night at 6.30pm with Jean Philippe Gaston, Greg Martin and Ryan Pera.
 Tickets and price information are available at recipe4success.org.